John Link (composer)

 John Link is a New York composer and is one of the founders of Friends and Enemies of New Music.

-Link received a Ph.D. in music from the City University of New York, a master's degree from The Ohio State University, and B.M. and B.A. degrees from the University of Nebraska.
+Link received a Ph.D. in music from the Graduate Center of the City University of New York, a master's degree from The Ohio State University, and B.M. and B.A. degrees from the University of Nebraska–Lincoln.
 He studied composition with David Olan, Thomas Wells, and Randall Snyder.

 In 1989 he and a group of composers – Tom Cipullo, Nancy Gunn, Cynthia Miller, Gregory W. Pinney, and Ben Yarmolinsky — formed Friends & Enemies of New Music, a composers group that put on a series of contemporary music concerts in New York City and sponsored an annual competition.